 We were incorporated in the State of Delaware on September 14, 2001 and our shares of common stock in the form of CHESS Depositary Interests ("CDIs") have been quoted on the Australian Securities Exchange ("ASX") since December 13, 2006.
 Our securities are not currently traded on any other public market.
 Our wholly owned subsidiary and primary operating vehicle, UBS was incorporated as a proprietary limited company in Australia on September 21, 2001.
 UBS conducts our primary research, development and manufacturing activities in Melbourne, Australia.
 A subsidiary of UBS, Hemostasis Reference Laboratory Inc. ("HRL") was incorporated in British Columbia, Canada on November 30, 2016.
-HRL conducts coagulation testing and calibration services for products we manufacture as well as for other customers in Hamilton, Canada.
+HRL conducts coagulation testing and calibration services for products we manufacture as well as for other international customers in Hamilton, Canada.

 We have rights to an extensive patent portfolio, with certain patents owned by UBS and a number licensed to UBS by LifeScan and other third party licensors.
 The Company's first global strategic partnership was established with LifeScan in diabetes care.
-We developed a blood glucose product with LifeScan ("OneTouch Verio®") which as of December 31, 2018 was available in countries that represent over 90% of the world self-monitoring blood glucose market.
-During 2018, LifeScan gave notice and exercised its right to "convert" its obligation to pay quarterly service fees to UBS.
-Accordingly, we will not receive any further quarterly service fees beyond 2018 and we do not expect to receive any further revenues from LifeScan unless we enter into a new agreement with LifeScan in the future.
-In October 2018, Platinum Equity acquired LifeScan, Inc. from Johnson & Johnson.
-Unless otherwise noted, references to "LifeScan" in this document are references collectively or individually to LifeScan, Inc., and/or LifeScan Europe.
+We have developed a blood glucose product with LifeScan ("OneTouch Verio®") which is now available in countries that represent over 90% of the world self-monitoring blood glucose market.
+Unless otherwise noted, references to "LifeScan" in this document are references collectively or individually to LifeScan, Inc., and/or LifeScan Europe, a division of Cilag GmbH International, both affiliates of Johnson and Johnson.

 We are using our electrochemical cell technology platform to develop point-of-care testing systems for a number of different markets.
-Our current focus is on the coagulation testing market.
+Our current focus is as set out below:

-We have, since 2012 worked with Siemens Healthcare Diagnostics, Inc. ("Siemens") in relation to a range of products for the point-of-care coagulation testing market, pursuant to a Collaboration Agreement with Siemens ("Collaboration Agreement").
+- Coagulation testing market we are working with Siemens Healthcare Diagnostics, Inc. ("Siemens") in relation to a range of products for the point-of-care coagulation testing market, pursuant to a Collaboration Agreement with Siemens ("Collaboration Agreement").
 The first such product developed with Siemens, the Xprecia StrideTM Coagulation Analyzer, received CE mark approval on December 9, 2014 and US Food and Drug Administration ("FDA") approval on October 4, 2016.
 The Xprecia StrideTM Coagulation Analyzer is now available in the United States, Europe, the Middle East, Africa, Asia Pacific, Latin America and Canada.
 Under the terms of a supply agreement with Siemens ("Supply Agreement"), UBS is the manufacturer of test strips for this product and further tests still in development for Siemens.
-In addition, for part of the year, UBS was engaged in point-of-care coagulation product development for the consumer home testing market which could be distributed globally.
-In order to reduce expenditures and manage cash flow, management suspended development spending on the company's "in house" coagulation test device and redirected those engineering and science resources to the Siemens program development initiatives.
+In addition, UBS is engaged in point-of-care coagulation product development for the consumer, home testing market which could be distributed globally. - Blood glucose we provide services to LifeScan as required from time to time, pursuant to a Master Services and Supply Agreement ("Master Services and Supply Agreement") and a development and research agreement ("Development and Research Agreement") with LifeScan. - Other electrochemical-cell based tests we are working on demonstrating the broader application of our technology platform.
+We may seek to enter into collaborative arrangements, strategic alliances or distribution agreements with respect to any products or technologies arising from this work.